JohnLyu2/z3alpha/README.md

 ```bash
 $ ./download_fastsmt_benchmarks.sh
 ```
+Note: the previous script for downloading SMT-LIB benchmarks from the official GitLab is not working now due to the SMT-LIB organizers changing the storage location of the SMT-LIB benchmarks from GitLab to Zenodo.
+We will update the downloading script soon.

 ### Z3alpha Strategy Synthesis

-We provide the configuration JSON file for each experiment in `experiments/syn_configs/`.
+We provide sample configuration JSON files for the experiments in `experiments/syn_configs/`.
 When under the repository root, run the `synthesize_full.py` script with the corresponding configuration file to start the synthesis.
 For example, to synthesize a strategy for *leipzig*, run:

 ```bash
 $ python ./synthesize_full.py experiments/syn_configs/leipzig.json
 ```

+Before running the script, ensure to adjust the JSON configuration file to match your computer's specifications.

 ### Competing Solvers

 **FastSMT**

 For installation and operation of FastSMT, please refer to the guidance available in the [FastSMT GitHub repository](https://fastsmt.ethz.ch/).
-Minor modifications to FastSMT are made to facilitate its compatibility with Z3 4.12.2.
+In our IJCAI experiemnts, minor modifications to FastSMT are made to facilitate its compatibility with Z3 4.12.2.
 We have also updated the tactic and parameter canadidates for each tested SMT logic.

 **CVC5**